|

 ONE of the many attractive things about the Crown

-Hotel in High Street is the long window which flows right across the entire
+Hotel in High Street is the long window which runs right across the entire width

-width of the facade at the top of the building.
-It is the Long Gallery where people could stroll
+of the facade at the top of the building.
+It is the Long Gallery where people

 The Crown is an impressive building,